jyztintan/SpeakEasy/README.md

   - UI touch ups
   - Set up Google Authentication
   - Set up and implement Google Cloud Storage

 # Set Up Instructions

 ## Frontend

 - At the root of the repository, run `npm i` to install the packages
 - Run `npm run dev` to start the application

 ## Backend

 - Change directory to `backend` folder and run `python3 -m venv env` to create the virtual environment
 - Then run `source env/bin/activate` to enter the virtual environment
-- The run `pip in stall -r requirements.txt` to download the dependencies
+- The run `pip install -r requirements.txt` to download the dependencies
 - Change directory to `project` and run ` python3 manage.py runserver` to start the backend

   ## Note:

   Environment variables required for the Frontend

   - VITE_BACKEND_URL="http://127.0.0.1:8000"
   - VITE_GOOGLE_APIKEY
   - VITE_GOOGLE_AUTHDOMAIN